jmalauss/Absenteeism/README.md

 Any unneeded columns were dropped from the dataframe; namely the "Surname", "GivenName", "City", and "BusinessUnit" columns.
 The "Gender" column was also encoded in this stage.

+Given the columns and the type of information we have about each employee, we decided to split our dataframe into two separate tables.
+The primary key relating these tables is the employee ID.
+We have one DF for People, and one for Location.
+People DF shares info about the individual's characteristics while Location DF shares info about WHERE they work.
+Both of these DFs contain the column AbsentHours, the variable we are looking to understand.
+We then also added in the Latitude and Longitude into our Location Dataframe for certain visualizations by joining our dataframe with a new dataframe from a different data source.

 Depending on the analysis and machine learning model, further cleaning was done.
 For example, in some models employees with a LengthService of 0 (meaning they just started) were dropped, or if an employee had no absent hours they may have been dropped.
 In some models, the EmployeeNumber was set as the Index to keep track of predictions or clusters.